-Treatment focuses on addressing the cause of your disease and relieving your symptoms.
-There is no cure.
+Treatment of membranous nephropathy focuses on addressing the cause of your disease and relieving your symptoms.
+There is no certain cure.

-In cases where the disease is caused by a medication or another disease (such as a tumor), stopping the medication or controlling the other disease will usually improve your condition.
+In cases where membranous nephropathy is caused by a medication or another disease — such as a cancerous tumor — stopping the medication or controlling the other disease usually improves the condition.

-- Controlling your blood pressure with the help of medications that block the angiotensin II system, such as angiotensin-converting enzyme (ACE) inhibitors
+- Controlling blood pressure with medications that block the angiotensin II system, such as angiotensin-converting enzyme (ACE) inhibitors

 - Decreasing swelling (edema) with water pills (diuretics), which help remove sodium and water from your blood

 - Decreasing blood clot risk with an anticoagulant medication